mauro3/CORDS/Workshop-Reproducible-Research/tasks/tasks.md

     return nothing
 end
 ```

+#### Extra task for the fast

+Create a function which only runs some processing if it cannot find a cached-to-file version of the result.
+This can be used to avoid unnecessarily re-running long calculations.

+Signature `(proc_fn, fn_args, cache_file_name) -> result`

+- where `proc_fn(fn_args...) -> result` does the calculation.
+- and `cache_file_name` is the path to the file doing the caching.
+This would probably need to be a file-type which can store arbitrary data.

+Note: this is slowly venturing into the area of diminishing returns of hand-rolled data management tools.

 ## T14
 ### Get the data and set model parameters (could be worked on concurrently with T15)